turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

 <h1>Pop, Push, Shift, Unshift</h1>

+___

-<p>Pop; A method that takes the last element in an array and 'pops' it out of the array.
-It can be later checked in the console log what was popped from the array. </p>
+**Pop;** A method that takes the last element in an array and 'pops' it out of the array.
+It can be later checked in the console log what was popped from the array.

-<p>Push; The opposite of 'pop', a 'push' adds an element to the end of a specified array. </p>
+**Push;** The opposite of 'pop', a 'push' adds an element to the end of a specified array.

-<p>Shift; This removes the first element in an array, as opposed to removing the last element with 'pop'.
-The element that was removed can later be checked in the console log.</p>
+**Shift;** This removes the first element in an array, as opposed to removing the last element with 'pop'.
+The element that was removed can later be checked in the console log.

-<p>Unshift; Similar to what 'push' is to 'pop', 'unshift' adds an element to the beginning of a specified array.</p>
+**Unshift;** Similar to what 'push' is to 'pop', 'unshift' adds an element to the beginning of a specified array.